CoLoRFulNNLO for hadron collisions: integrating the iterated single unresolved subtraction terms: Overview of the integrated subtraction terms Overview of the integrated A12 subtraction terms

 \section{\texorpdfstring{Overview of the integrated $A_{12}$ subtraction terms}{Overview of the integrated A12 subtraction terms}}

 In this section we provide an overview of the computation of the integrated $A_{12}$ subtraction terms listed in eqs.~(\ref{eq:SsA2new})-(\ref{eq:CasIFSsA2new}).
 The explicit integrations broadly follow the procedure outlined in sec.~\ref{sec:intA12generic} above.
 We will not discuss the explicit construction of the counterterms, as this was done in detail in \cite{DelDuca:2025yph}.
-We emphasize however that for $A_{12}$, all subtraction terms come about by iterating the three types of basic IR limits initial-final collinear (IF), final-final collinear (FF) and soft (S), cf.~Appendix~\ref{appx:mommaps} for a brief summary.
+We emphasize however that for $A_{12}$, all subtraction terms involve mapped momenta that arise by iterating the initial-final collinear (IF), final-final collinear (FF) and soft (S) mappings of Appendix~\ref{appx:mommaps}.
 Consequently, when integrating, it will be convenient to collect the counterterms by the particular sequence of iterated momentum mappings they correspond to.
 We distinguish the following five distinct cases: \begin{itemize} \item IF--IF iteration, \item S--S iteration, \item IF--S iteration, \item S--FF iteration and \item IF--FF iteration. \end{itemize} Note that the ordering of the mappings in this notation is understood to correspond to convolutions of maps such that the rightmost mapping is performed first.
 E.g, the IF--S case denotes a soft mapping followed by an initial-final collinear mapping.

+This section exclusively treats the integrations in the case of color-singlet production.
+However, most of the integrals to be discussed are in fact \textit{completely generic}, in the sense that they require no modification in the case of jet production.
+The few exceptions come from counterterms whose definitions contain eikonal factors that depend on hard momenta, which can only happen if the soft mapping is involved.
+For color-singlet production, there are only two hard partons, namely the incoming ones, whose momenta are moreover back-to-back.
+Beyond color-singlet production, these counterterms may involve up to four hard partons with general kinematics.